Is AARP Worth It? An In-Depth Review

 AARP Now Mobile App

-The app is free to download although its functions are limited without a membership.
-Use it to get more information about AARP as well as news and events in your area.
+You can access AARP on the go with their mobile app, available for both Android and iOS devices.
+The app is free to download, although its functions are limited without a membership.
+Use it to access more information about AARP, including local news and events.

 Both the AARP mobile app and website offer current events and information relevant to older adults.
 There’s everything from Medicare benefits and the latest health research to celebrity news.